ngMorocco/ngx-darija/README.md

 # Description

-This is the official `Angular in darija` landing page containing all video sessions.
+This is the official `Angular in Darija` landing page containing all video sessions.

-**Angular in darija** is Live Coding Series on Youtube to demystify Angular core concepts in Darija (Moroccan dialect).
+**Angular in Darija** is Live Coding Series on Youtube to demystify Angular core concepts in Darija (Moroccan dialect).

 https://ngx-darija.netlify.app